Top Things Do in Bucharest [2025 Update]

 You can now get a glimpse into the luxurious life he was living by visiting the House of Ceausescu in the Primaverii neighborhood – an area that even today is for the high class of the city.
 Find the exact address, prices and more details on its official website.

-Located pretty close to the Herastrau Park, this is an impressive, must see place that shows how the leader of people that were poor and hungry lived: he had a private pool, a private cinema room inside the house and all the luxury you can wish for.
+Located pretty close to the Herastrau Park, this is an impressive, must see place that shows how the leader of people that were poor and hungry lived: he had a private pool, a private cinema, and all the luxury you can wish for.

 This was unheard of for the common folk in communist Romania back in the day (and even now).

-And if you want to learn more about Romania’s dictator prior to getting to his former residence, read some interesting facts about Nicolae Ceausescu that I shared in a previous article.
+And if you want to learn more about Romania’s dictator, read some interesting facts about Nicolae Ceausescu here.

-I told you before that Bucharest was called “The Little Paris.”
-Well, it has its own Arch of Triumph to show you why.
+I told you before that Bucharest was called “The Little Paris.” and part of that moniker comes from having its own Arch of Triumph.

-Build on one of Bucharest’s iconic streets (the Victory Avenue), it offers spectacular views of the city – if you climb on top, that is – and is especially stunning at sunset.
+Located in one of Bucharest’s iconic streets (the Victory Avenue), it offers spectacular views over the city – if you climb on top, that is – and is especially stunning at sunset.

 It definitely is worth ~2 Euros entry fee, especially if you want to take some spectacular photos.